French invasion of Russia

-In the Battle of Krasnoi Napoleon was able to avoid a complete defeat.
-Meanwhile, he was almost without cavalry and artillery, and deployed the Old Guard for the first time.
-Although several retreating French corps united with the main army, when the Berezina was reached, Napoleon had only about 49,000 troops and 40,000 stragglers of little military value.
-On 5 December, Napoleon left the army at Smorgonie in a sledge and returned to Paris.
-Within a few days, 20,000 more perished from the bitter cold and louse-borne diseases.
-Murat and Ney, the new commanders, continued, leaving more than 20,000 men behind in the hospitals of Vilnius.
-What was left of the main armies crossed the frozen Niemen and the Bug disillusioned.
+During the Battle of Krasnoi, Napoleon faced a critical scarcity of cavalry and artillery due to severe snowfall and icy conditions.
+Employing a strategic maneuver, he deployed the Old Guard against Miloradovich, who obstructed the primary road to Krasny, effectively isolating him from the main army.
+Of the French commanders, Davout successfully broke through, whereas Eugene de Beauharnais and Michel Ney were forced to take a detour.
+Despite the consolidation of several retreating French corps with the main army, by the time he reached the Berezina river, Napoleon commanded only around 49,000 troops alongside 40,000 stragglers of little military significance.
+On 5 December, Napoleon departed from the army at Smorgonie in a sled and returned to Paris.
+Within a few days, an additional 20,000 people succumbed to the bitter cold and diseases carried by lice.
+Murat and Ney assumed command, pressing forward but leaving over 20,000 men in the hospitals of Vilnius.
+The remnants of the principal armies, disheartened, crossed the frozen Neman and the Bug.

-Although estimates vary because precise records were not kept, numbers were exaggerated and auxiliary troops were not always counted, Napoleon's army entered Russia with more than 450,000 men, more than 150,000 horses, around 25,000 wagons and almost 1,400 pieces of artillery.
-Only 120,000 men survived (excluding early deserters); as many as 380,000 died in the campaign.
-Consequently, Napoleon's reputation of invincibility was shattered.
+While exact figures remain elusive due to the absence of meticulous records, estimations varied and often included exaggerated counts, overlooking auxiliary troops.
+Napoleon's initial force upon entering Russia exceeded 450,000 men, over 150,000 horses, approximately 25,000 wagons, and nearly 1,400 artillery pieces.
+However, the surviving count dwindled to 120,000 men (excluding early deserters), signifying a staggering loss of approximately 380,000 lives throughout the campaign, half from diseases.
+This catastrophic outcome shattered Napoleon's once-untarnished reputation of invincibility.